Activity 1: Writing and Listening

 What are your plans for your children?
 I would like Husam to attend University, find a job, have a family and live in peace.

 How big is the Palestinian community in Lecce and Salento?
 I’m the only one in Lecce.
 There’s a Palestinian community in Bari.

 How often do you get together and on what occasion?
 Not too often.
 Maybe twice a year.

 What are you main traditional events?
 Eid al-Fitr and Eid al-Adha.
 Eid al-Adha means "blessed celebration" and is a common greeting for is Islam's holiest festival and is celebrated annually as an official holiday in many countries.
 It is an Islamic festival to commemorate the willingness of Ibrahim (also known as Abraham) to follow Allah's (God's) command to sacrifice his son Ishmael.
 Muslims around the world observe this event.

 How do you assess the integration of the Palestinian community in Salento and how easy or difficult is to make new friends in Lecce?
 Most of my friends are Italian it wasn´t easy at first because i don´t know the language but they treat me well and now i have a lot of friends

 How does the Palestinian community interact with other foreign communities?
 Not much!
 After all is going on with ISIS I know people are scared about Muslims.
 I don’t want people dealing with my son in a different way or be suspicious just because he is Muslim.
-There’s isn’t a Mosque here in Lecce, we pray at home.
+There’s isn’t a Mosque here in Lecce, so we pray at home.